-- 79. Early identification of children who may not be at risk of significant harm but are in need of additional support from one or more agencies is essential.
-Early help means providing supportas soon as a problem arises. - 80.
-For children in need of additional support who may become at risk, school may be the one stable place from which they can expect security and reassurance.
-It is not only about being alert topotential abuse but providing the support to help children through difficult times, providing them with the coping skills that can help avoid situations arising, and dealing with the emotional difficulties that arise afterwards if they do.
-All staff are expected to be able to identify and recognise all possible forms of abuse (see Key Definitions), neglect and exploitation and shall be alert to the potential need for early help for a child who: - Is disabled - Has special educational needs (whether or not they have a statutory education health and care (EHC) plan) - Is a young carer - Is bereaved - Is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime - Is frequently missing/goes missing from education, care or home - Is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - Is at risk of being radicalised or exploited - Is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse
+- 72. Early identification of children who may not be at risk of significant harm but are in need of additional support from one or more agencies is essential.
+Early help means providing support as soon as a problem arises. - 73.
+For children in need of additional support and become at risk, school may be the one stable place from which they can expect security and reassurance.
+It is not only about being alert to potential abuse but providing the support to help children through difficult times, providing them with the coping skills that can help avoid situations arising, and dealing with the emotional difficulties that arise afterwards if they do. - 74.
+Staff members are aware of the early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - 75.

-- Is misusing drugs or alcohol - Is suffering from mental ill health - Has returned home to their family from care - Is at risk of so-called 'honour'-based abuse such as female genital mutilation (FGM) or forced marriage - Is a privately fostered child - Has a parent or carer in custody or is affected by parental offending - Is missing education, or persistently absent from school, or not in receipt of full-time education - Has experienced multiple suspensions and is at risk of, or has been permanently excluded - 81.
-Staff members are aware of the early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - 82.
 If a staff member feels that a child needs additional support, they should record and report their concerns to the DISL and/or DSL.
 The DISL and/or DSL will decide whether to refer immediately to Early Help or School Pastoral Support as appropriate.
 If a decision is made to access Early Help, then the safeguarding team will monitor the case and refer should the situation not seem to improve.
-Hounslow Early Help Support can be contacted via the telephoneon Q20.8583.6600 iii.
+Hounslow Early Help Support can be contacted via telephone on 0208 583 2742 and/or email: earlyhelp@housnlow.gov.uk iii.
 Safer Recruitment

-- 83. All children and vulnerable adults deserve to live in a safe environment that promotes their health and development and is free from abuse, maltreatment and exploitation.
-ArtsEd through the Safer Recruitment process maintains an environment that ensures staff members, whether paid or voluntary, are suitable for a position working with children and/or vulnerablepeople.
+- 76. All children and vulnerable adults deserve to live in a safe environment that promotes their health and development and is free from abuse, maltreatment and exploitation.
+ArtsEd through the Safe Recruitment process maintains an environment that ensures staff members, whether paid or voluntary, are suitable for a position working with children and/or vulnerable people.
 To carry out a safer recruitment process, ArtsEd will: - a.
 Inform candidates of the Institution's commitment to Safeguarding those in our care; - b.
 Inform shortlisted candidates that online searches may be done as part of due diligence checks; - c.
 Carefully plan the recruitment process timeline to properly vet each candidate; - d.
 Ensure all interview panels include at least one staff member who has Safer Recruitment in Education accreditation; - e.
 Ensure applicants undergo strict vetting procedures before appointment; - f.
 Carry out pre-employment checks.
 This includes Enhanced DBS checks, qualification checks, reference checks, identity checks, overseas police checks where relevant, checks with the Teaching Regulations Agency, and Prohibition from Management Checks; - g.
 Only confirm employment once all checks are complete; - h.
 Ensure staff members are appropriately trained for their duties commencing with formal Safeguarding Induction training. - i.
-Keep copies of documents used to verify the successful candidate's identity, right to work and required qualifications on their personnel file. - 84.
+Keep copies of documents used to verify the successful candidate's identity, right to work and required qualifications should be kept on their personnel file. - 77.
 This is not an exhaustive list of how to carry out a safer recruitment process.
 For more information, please contact Human Resources by sending an email to hr@artsed.co.uk.
-Please also refer to the iv.
-Duty to Refer to the Disclosure and Barring Service (DBS)
+Please also refer to the Safer Recruitment Policy Recruitment, Selection and Disclosures Policy iv.
+Code of Practice for Freedom of Speech and External Speakers/Teachers